2. What we currently do

 All other streets and areas not mentioned above, including Budleigh Salterton, Ottery St Mary, villages, more rural areas and less central areas of Exmouth, Honiton, Seaton and Sidmouth are currently all uncontrolled.
 There is no control over any of the street trading in any of these areas.

-*Honiton High Street and a part of Axminster town centre have ancient charters that allow their weekly markets to take place.
-This proposal does not apply to these areas as the charter exempts it from being controlled by this more modern legislation.
+*Honiton High Street and a part of Axminster town centre have ancient charters that allow their regular markets to take place.
+The current rules as above and any changes do not apply to these areas as the charters exempt them from being controlled by more modern legislation.

 Food and drink traders